-In December of 2003 the 2nd FIG Regional Conference was organized in Marrakech, Morocco.
-The aim of the conference was to shed some light on selected issues of urban-rural interrelations and to raise awareness of this complex topic.
-It also tried to explain the close linkage of land policy and land administration.
+In December 2003 the 2nd FIG Regional Conference was organized in Marrakech.
+Morocco.
+The aim of the conference was to shed some light on selected issues of urbanrural interrelations and to raise awareness of this complex topic.
+Also the effort was made to explain the close linkage of land policy and land administration.
 Based on the papers presented at the conference, Marrakech Declaration has been prepared by an expert group.
-This declaration is about Urban-Rural Interrelationship for Sustainable Development, which was also the title of Prof. Magel's keynote presentation at this conference as the President of FIG. The launch of the Marrakech Declaration took place at an important recent event: the 2nd World Urban Forum in Barcelona, 13-17 September, 2004 and will also take place in these days at the Inter-regional Conference on Strategies for Enhancing Rural-urban Linkages Approach to Development and Promotion of Local Economic Development in Nairobi, 1-4 October 2004.
+This declaration is about 'Urban-Rural Interrelationship for Sustainable Development', which was also the title of Prof. Magel's keynote presentation at this conference as the President of FIG. The launch of the Marrakech Declaration